fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 In the advanced model, two event parameters are passed to the event listener function.
 The first parameter, `eventObject` is is structurally common for all events.
 The second parameter, `argumentsObject` contains event specific properties.

-## Event parameters in the simple model
+## Event Parameters in the Simple Model

 In the simple events model, most events (except the `FC_Exported` and the `FC_Resized` events) provide the DOM Id of the source chart - the chart that raised the event.

-## Event parameters in the advanced model
+## Event Parameters in the Advanced Model

 In the advanced model, two event parameters are passed to the event listener function.
 The first parameter, `eventObject` is is structurally common for all events.
 The second parameter, `argumentsObject` contains event specific properties.